Figuring out what to bring is important when packing for Europe, but so is figuring out what not to bring.

 Most Europe trips involve lots and lots of walking, often over uneven cobblestone streets.
 You might also find yourself climbing hundreds of steps to reach the cupola of the Duomo in Florence or the top of the Belem Tower in Lisbon.
 (Historic buildings like these typically don’t have elevators.)
 Needless to say, this is not the time to try to break in a new pair of sneakers.

 Instead, pack comfortable walking shoes that you’ve worn and walked in for at least a few weeks.
+(Merrell is known for attractive shoes that are easy to walk in.)
 Some travelers prone to blisters prefer to pack two pairs so they can switch back and forth from day to day, which helps cut down on repeated friction to the same parts of the feet.

 Clothes That Stand Out